richardsondx/mailforce-slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Mailforce uses API keys to allow access to the API.
+You can register a new Mailforce API key at our [developer portal](http://localhost:3000/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Mailforce expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`